Hackerrank - Prepare | Algorithms | Strings | Two Strings

 Output Format

-For each pair of strings, return YES
+For each pair of strings, return YES or NO.

 Sample Input